gerardroche/gerardroche.github.io/_posts/2018-09-02-neovintageous-1.7.0.md

 ```

-To customise the colors of each state, create a color scheme override: for example if you have the default Monokai color scheme enabled - create a file named **Monokai.sublime-color-scheme** in the Sublime Text User directory (**Menu → Preferences → Browse Packages...**), and create the styles using the "neovintageous_search_*" scopes:
+To customise the colors of each state, create a color scheme override, for example:

+Menu → Preferences → Customize Color Scheme

 ```json
 {